MelbCSS/resources/july-2014/README.md

 # MelbCSS July 2014

-Thank you for your patience, this is well overdue.

-On behalf of all the organiser I'd like to give a big thank to every who attended and of course our speakers:
+On behalf of all the organisers I'd like to give a big thank you to everyone who attended and of course our speakers:

 - Alex Walker
 - Chris Langton